archway-network/testnet-signer/README.md

 ## Generate a signed id json

 ### Description
-Generates a signed id message that we will need to submit
+Generates a signed id message that we will need to submit in the form, after asking series of questions.
+Please make sure to fill the details correctly.

 ```shell
 % augusta-testnet-signer sign_id my-key --keyring-backend test